mackuba/skyfall/README.md

 Commit messages additionally have:

 - `commit` - CID of the commit
-- `prev` - CID of the previous commit in that repo
 - `operations` - list of operations (usually one)

 Handle and Identity messages additionally have: